 The battery in a kart is often overlooked and not charged as often as it should be.
 Having a battery on low charge can mean that your next karting session will have to be delayed or cancelled.
-A dead battery also means that you will most likely need to get a new one.
+We take a closer look at key things you need to know about charging your kart’s battery below.

 Why Should You Regularly Charge Your Go-Kart’s Battery

-Karts do not have any parts on them that charge the battery because they are designed that way.
 Kart engines were designed with reliability and performance in mind.
-Choosing not to implement an alternator or charging element to the kart means that there are less parts that can break, therefore making the engine more reliable and easier to maintain.
-Less parts also mean that the engine is lighter, and therefore increases the performance of the kart.
+Choosing not to implement an alternator or charging element to the kart means that there are fewer parts that can break, therefore making the engine more reliable and easier to maintain.
+Having fewer parts also means that the engine is lighter, and therefore it improves the performance of the kart.

-Of course, there is no way to check your battery percentage level, so it is best to just regularly charge the battery.
+There is no built-in way to check your battery percentage level, so it’s best to just regularly charge the battery.
 Many drivers charge their batteries once a week, but I found that it is best to just take the battery home with you after a day of running.
-This way you will make a habit of keeping your battery charged at all times and you won’t show up to the next race day with a dead battery.
+This way you will make a habit of keeping your battery charged at all times and you won’t show up to the next race day with a dead battery!

 Always take note of the correct storage temperatures for batteries.
-These can normally be found written on the front of the battery.
-Always make sure it is kept away from moisture and direct sunlight, especially when charging.
+These can normally be found written on the front of the battery itself.
+Always make sure it is kept away from moisture and direct sunlight too, especially when it’s charging.

-If you need to check how old a battery is, you can find the production date on top of the battery.
-This can be used to check how old a battery is if it comes with your second-hand kart or if you are buying a second-hand battery from someone else.
+If you need to check how old a battery is, you can typically find the production date on the top.
+You can use this to check how old a battery is if it comes with your second-hand kart or if you are buying a second-hand battery from someone else.
 The code on top of the battery will show you the year and the month of production.

 How To Charge Your Kart’s Battery